Calculate calcium saturation index or the missing pH, temperature, calcium hardness, or alkalinity factor from any 4 entered values.

 1. First, determine the pH value of the water.

-2. Next, determine the Temperature Factor (TF).
+2. Next, determine the Temperature Factor (TF) from a standard CSI/LSI factor table for your water temperature.

 5. Finally, calculate the Calcium Saturation Index (CSI) using the formula: CSI = pH + TF + CF + AF – 12.1.